7 Crippling Mistakes To Avoid When Creating And Playing Chord/Melody Arrangements On Guitar - Part 2

 • Find the lowest note of the melody and the highest note of the melody and make sure they can all be played on the top 2/3 strings of the guitar within a suitable range/position.
 There can be a note or two that doesn’t fall on these strings, but the vast majority of the melody must.

-5. Not Having A Variety Of Creative Ways To Go About Harmonising/Expressing A Melody
+5. Not Having Any Creative Ways To Harmonise The Melody

 How To Avoid This Mistake:

-• Playing a melody line using the harp harmonics technique for guitar will add a whole new dimension to your chord/melody piece, not to mention take the breathe away of anyone who hears you play them.
+• Playing a melody line using harp harmonics will add a whole new dimension to your chord/melody piece, not too mention seriously impress anyone who hears you play them.

 • Punctuating the space between the melody phrases of the tune with chords, as oppose to playing chord and melody at the exact same time, gives you more room/space to express the melody using legato, bends, slides.